varshneydevansh/FilterTube/docs/ARCHITECTURE.md

 ## Channel Identity Resolution & 404 Recovery (2025 Hardening)

-YouTube now rate-limits `/@handle/about` and intermittently returns `404` on the first block attempt.
-To guarantee that every block resolves to a canonical UC ID, the architecture adds a four-layer safety net:
+YouTube intermittently rate-limits `/@handle/about` and can return `404` on the first block attempt.
+To keep blocking deterministic, the system uses a cache-first + main-world recovery approach so blocks can still resolve to a canonical UC ID:

 ```ascii
         +-------------------+